The Basics of Theragnostics in Cancer Care – Treat What You See

 Surgery, radiotherapy, chemotherapy, molecular targeted therapy, and immunotherapy are the pillars of cancer care.
 As every patient and every patient’s cancer is unique, equally important to therapeutics is matching the right patient with the right therapy at the right time.
 This is done with the help of cancer diagnostics.
 Theragnostics is a cancer treatment strategy linking cancer diagnostics to targeted radioligand therapy.
 The principle of theragnostics is to deliver targeted radiation to cancer cells, leading to DNA damage, killing the cancer cells, and leaving the healthy cells unharmed.
 This approach can be used for both diagnosis and cancer treatment.

 The theragnostic approach takes advantage of cancer-specific receptors (grey) on the surface of cancer cells to which theragnostic cancer-targeting drug molecules (A) bind to.
-Healthy cells do not contain these receptors and hence the drug specifically targets cancer cells.
-Different types of cancer cells may have different receptors, and drug molecules are designed to fit specifically to these receptors – like a key to a lock (C).
-These cancer-targeting molecules can in turn be connected to radioactive isotopes (B).
-Together these two components – a radioactive isotope and a cancer-targeting molecule form a radioligand.
+Healthy cells do not contain these receptors; hence, the drug explicitly targets cancer cells.
+Different types of cancer cells may have different receptors, and drug molecules are designed to fit precisely to these receptors – like a key to a lock (C).
+These cancer-targeting molecules can be connected to radioactive isotopes (B).
+Together, these two components – a radioactive isotope and a cancer-targeting molecule form a radioligand.

 Bodei, L., Herrmann, K., Schöder, H., Scott, A. M. & Lewis, J. S. Radiotheranostics in oncology: current challenges and emerging opportunities.
 Nature Reviews Clinical Oncology 2022 1–17 (2022) doi:10.1038/s41571-022-00652-y.